eclipse-che4z/che-che4z-explorer-for-endevor/Readme.md

         - env/stgnum/sys/subsys/type/element

-    If the parameters (with a maximum of two parameters as * wildcards) are correctly entered, the filter will appear under the expanded Filter section in the Explorer for Endevor tab.
+    If the parameters (with a maximum of two parameters as * wildcards) are correctly entered, the filter appears under the expanded Filter section in the Explorer for Endevor tab.

 #### **Create a Filter in Map View:**